noahzmr/deploy-server-services-and-automate-administration-tasks/README.md

 # Introduction

-This project was developed within the context of the vocational school Itech in Hamburg, with the scenario set in an educational institution that provides students with virtual machines (VMs).
-The central aim of this endeavor revolves around deploying server services and streamlining administrative duties.
-At the forefront of our goals is the successful deployment of a learning application, underscoring the significance of this initiative.
-The multifaceted nature of the project entails a series of meticulous steps, each involving the establishment of diverse tools and services.
-Delving into the intricacies, let's explore the comprehensive framework of this undertaking:
+This project was developed in Itech vocational school in Hamburg, Germany, the scenario took place in an educational institution that provides virtual machines (VMs) to students.
+The main goal of this project is to provide server services and simplify administrative tasks.
+The focus is on the successful implementation of the educational app, which highlights the importance of this initiative.
+The complexity of the project required a series of careful steps, each of which included the configuration of various tools and services.

 ## Content Overview